cerbos/remix-clerk-cerbos/README.md

 npm run dev
 ```

-Which using `Vite` will start up a dev server which you can open in your browser.
+Which will start up a dev server which you can open in your browser.

-You could also `build` and `preview` the app to see what it would be like in production.
+You could also `npm run build` and `npm start` the app to see what it would be like in production.
 Deployment of this app is out of scope for this example.

 ### 6. Check out the example implementation

-- Open your browser to `http://localhost:5137` to see the included example code running.
+- Open your browser to `http://localhost:3000` to see the included example code running.

 There is a demonstration of changing the user's role, and seeing how that affects the permissions of the user to take actions on the resources.